Legal Matters Montreal Urban Life Cultural Facts Upcoming Kits

 The popularity of the College has always been exceptional.

-The first owners, the Congregation des Pères de Sainte Croix came to Canada in 1847.
+The first owners, the Congregation des Pères de Sainte-Croix came to Canada in 1847.
 In 1952, the Fathers constructed the first building on the actual site of the College.
 Even if the construction of the College spread over more than a century, the architectural component is rather harmonious.
 The College became a Cégep in 1968.

 The traffic generated by the tramway eventually transformed Décarie into a main street.
 Because of the opening of many commercial centres in the neighborhood, Décarie progressively became an important commercial zone.

 During the 20th century boulevards like Côte Vertu were widened.
 The city adapted itself to the car traffic.
-Altough there are still some commercial activities along Sainte Croix, the institutional vocation of the Boulevard now prevails.
+Altough there are still some commercial activities along Sainte-Croix, the institutional vocation of the Boulevard now prevails.
 The district and borough is served by two Metro Stations, du Collège and Côte Vertu.

 In this district, curved streets alternate with rectilinear streets between which small parks have been inserted.
 The curved streets aim at reducing the speed of the cars in the residential sectors.
 Broad streets bordered by trees and the monumental perspective from de l’Église and du College reveal an aesthetic design that falls into the City Beautiful style, an urban movement that was popular during the beginning of the 20th century.